Search Programs

 Step 3: Licensing & Certifications

 The best resource to check out before you go off investigating the programs available to you in your state is the National Interstate Council of State Boards of Cosmetology (NIC).
-Their site offers exam prep tips, resources for state-to-state certification issues, as well as ways to stay up to date with current cosmetology news.
+Their site offers exam prep tips, resources for state-to-state certification, and ways to stay up to date with current cosmetology news.
+For most students, training programs will consist of three distinct phases: training, a written exam showing technical expertise and knowldge of proper rules and standards, and a practical exam performed in person with a live model.
+A small number of programs operate with an apprenticeship system, as well.

 Most programs have price tags above $1,000.
 In Utah, the Paul Mitchell school asks for $1,818, a $100 application fee, $2,400 in tuition fees, and around $2,000 in equipment.
-Students should be aware that these rates fall on the low end when compared to nationwide polls.
+Students should be aware that these rates fall on the low end when compared to nationwide options.

 Most nail technician programs will ask for between 300 to 600 hours of training before the testing component.
 While some applicants can surpass the average completion time depending on the amount of training each program permits students to accomplish, the majority of nail technicians gain their certificate in three to nine months.